opengamedata/opengamedata-website/README.md

 Run `gulp build` to build the site for deployment.

 Note: Transpiled css and vendor js files are excluded from GIT

+### Run the dev API backend
+The API (opengamedata-website-api) should be running on http://localhost:5000 in order to get Game Usage and Data Pipeline/Templates files list.
+- See README in API for further instructions.